 The Bank created additional impairments through a conservative worsening of the macroeconomic forecast in the pessimistic scenario, a change in the weights of the scenarios and a reduction in the value of collateral for the purpose of calculating impairments.
-The use of this approach is temporary nature only, until the Bank will adjust the model for estimating expected credit losses to actual conditions.
+At the end of 2023, Group employed additional PD overlay due to the emergence of novel risks.
+Level of overlay was determined based on the sensitivity analysis of forward looking component of PD model, where several adverse macroeconomic scenarios were used.
+The use of this approach is temporary, until the Group adjusts the model for estimating expected credit losses to actual conditions and develops the methodology for inclusion of novel risks in Risk provision calculation which is planned for Q1 2024.